KarryRen/KarryRen/README.md

 - ✨ I'm pursing Master of **Fintech** in Peking University.
 - 🌱 I learned the **Computional Finance** (Computer Science and Financial Engineering) in SiChuan University.
-- 🔭 I'm focusing on
+- 🔭 I'm focusing on:
     - The research of Time Sequence Prediction.
     - Quantitative investment.
 - 📫 How to reach me: